nest/nestml/doc/running/running_nest_compartmental.rst

 NEST Simulator compartmental target
 ###################################

+Generate code for neuron models with complex dendritic structure.

 Introduction
 ------------

-Generate code for a compartmental model simulated in NEST.
+NEST Simulator implements compartmental neuron models.
 The structure of the neuron -- soma, dendrites, axon -- is user-defined at runtime by adding compartments through ``nest.SetStatus()``.
 Each compartment can be assigned receptors, also through ``nest.SetStatus()``.

+The default model is passive, but sodium and potassium currents can be added by passing non-zero conductances ``g_Na`` and ``g_K`` with the parameter dictionary when adding compartments.
+Receptors can be AMPA and/or NMDA (excitatory), and GABA (inhibitory).
+Ion channel and receptor currents to the compartments can be customized through NESTML.

-See also the NEST Simulator documentation on compartmental models at https://nest-simulator.readthedocs.io/en/stable/models/cm_default.html.
+For usage information and more details, see the NEST Simulator documentation on compartmental models at https://nest-simulator.readthedocs.io/en/stable/models/cm_default.html.

 Writing a compartmental NESTML model
 ------------------------------------